Frequently Asked Questions

 Through seminar, skills training, and project teams, students have the opportunity to identify personal and professional areas of growth and to receive support and feedback in these areas as well as areas CPRL has defined as central to leading change in education and similar sectors.

 The program supplements (without supplanting) existing career services provided by students’ home institutions.
 For example, Project Directors regularly provide 1:1 career support to current and former students.
 Additionally, CPRL shares job opportunities from our past and current clients along with other organizations are eager to recruit CPRL students and alumni.

 The application process includes an online application, which asks for specific information about the applicant’s current graduate program and previous academic and professional experience.
-Students are also asked to write two short responses: (1) a personal statement of interest and (2) a reflection on a representative case.
+Students are also asked for: (1) a personal statement of interest and (2) a work sample.
 After the application is submitted and reviewed by CPRL, qualified applicants are invited for an interview.

 CPRL invites students from most of its partner schools to apply through its online application.

 All Columbia and NYU Law School students applying for the immediately upcoming semester should use the application portals those schools provide for students seeking experiential learning/clinical placements.
 If you are a student at one of those two schools, please refer to your home institution’s experiential learning or clinic websites for more information.

 CPRL provides a small number of tuition-specific awards of last resort, known as the CPRL Scholar Awards, to students, including international students, who demonstrate exceptional merit and need.

 To be eligible for a CPRL Scholar Award, students must be willing to make a legally enforceable commitment to work three of the first five years after graduation in a full-time government or non-profit position in or supporting the PK-12 education sector.